danieldaza030-spec/data-eng-home-test-guama/NOTES.md

 ### 1. Proper Feature Store

 Replace the CSV-based feature store with a dedicated tool such as **Feast**.
-A real feature store provides:

-- Point-in-time correct feature retrieval (prevents data leakage between training and serving).
-- Feature versioning and lineage tracking.
-- Online/offline store separation — the online store serves low-latency features to the API; the offline store feeds batch training jobs.
-- Feature sharing across multiple models and teams.

 ### 2. Data Versioning with DVC